trevoravant/i2c_lidarlite_px4flow/README.md

 # [PDF](writeup/i2c_writeup.pdf)

 This project describes my experience connecting a LIDAR-Lite and PX4Flow optic flow sensor to a Gumstix computer over I2C.
-A writeup is provided in link above.
+A writeup is provided in the pdf link above.